Modern History Research Centre

 In 2017 the centre launched its new seminar series focussed around 'minority histories', celebrating diversity in modern history.
 The 2018 Minority History Annual Event was the 'People on the move' exhibition, a collaboration with Winchester Discovery Centre.
 This exciting exhibition, which ran throughout March 2018, was an international exploration of historical perspectives, experiences and events linked to migration and communities in modern history.

-Thursday 24 May 2018: Physicians and cultural authority in 20th-century France, a talk by by Dr Joan Tumblety (University of Southampton).
+In May 2018, we hosted Physicians and cultural authority in 20th-century France, a talk by by Dr Joan Tumblety (University of Southampton).
 How do medical doctors acquire and maintain public trust, and what does that trust enable them to achieve outside the practice of medicine?
-Join Dr Tumblety who will aim to address these and other questions.
+Dr Tumblety addressed these and other questions.

 Contact the Centre Convenor for more information on forthcoming events.

 Meet our Modern History experts

 Follow the links below to find out more about our research interests, areas of supervision and latest publications.